Mount Stewart: Irish country seat of the Vane-Tempest-Stewarts

 Castlereagh inherited his father's title in 1821, but within the year took his own life.
-The next owner of the house was his half-brother, Charles, 3rd Marquess of Londonderry (1778–1854) who had served as ambassador to Vienna and Berlin.
-He married Lady Frances Anne Vane-Tempest, the greatest heiress of her time, in appreciation of which he styled himself Robert Vane and ordered a further enlargement of the house replacing what remained of its 18th century fabric.
+The next owner of the house was his half-brother, Charles Vane, 3rd Marquess of Londonderry (1778–1854) who had served as ambassador to Vienna and Berlin.
+He married Lady Frances Vane-Tempest, the greatest heiress of her time, in appreciation of which he styled himself Robert Vane and ordered a further enlargement of the house replacing what remained of its 18th century fabric.

-Controversially in 1847, while spending £15,000 on the refurbishment, the Marquess of Londonderry gave just £30 to local soup kitchens for famine relief, and as the hunger persisted rejected rent reductions on grounds of "personal inconvenience".
+Controversially in 1847, while spending £15,000 on the refurbishment, the Marquess of Londonderry gave just £30 to local soup kitchens for famine relief, and as the hunger persisted rejected rent reductions.
+Despite reports of general distress, he insisted that only most "supine and inert" among this tenantry could "be suffering in any serious degree under the failure of the potato".
 This was in contrast to his wife's management of her estate in Antrim.
 Even as she embarked upon of the construction a castellated summer residence (Garron Tower), the Marchioness not only reduced the rents of her tenants, but in dire cases of potato blight, waived them altogether.

-This remodelling created the present exterior of Mount Stewart.
-The small Georgian house and the small portico on the west wing were demolished and the house was increased to eleven bays.
+The Famine-era remodelling created the present exterior of Mount Stewart.
+The original Georgian building and the small portico on the west wing were demolished and the house was increased to eleven bays.
 On the entrance front, a huge portico was added in the centre, and a smaller 'half portico' was added to the other side.

 The marriage also brought in much of the Vane-Tempest property, including land and coal mines in County Durham.
-Wynyard Park, Co.
-Durham was redesigned in the Neo-classical style.
+Wynyard Park was redesigned in the Neoclassical style.
 The couple bought Seaham Hall, also in County Durham, and then later bought Holdernesse House on London's Park Lane.
 This was later renamed Londonderry House.

-In 1854, the Emperor Louis Napoleon was among the subscribers who helped raise a memorial tower to the 3rd Marquess north of Mount Stewart at Scrabo.
+In 1854, Emperor Napoleon III was among the subscribers who helped raise a memorial tower to the 3rd Marquess north of Mount Stewart at Scrabo.

-The 4th Marquess of Londonderry, married the widow of Viscount Powerscourt and lived at her home, Powerscourt, near Dublin.
-The 5th Marquess lived at his wife's ancestral property, Plas Machynlleth in Wales.
+Frederick Stewart, 4th Marquess of Londonderry, married the widow of Richard Wingfield, 6th Viscount Powerscourt, and lived at her home, Powerscourt, near Dublin.
+George Vane-Tempest, 5th Marquess of Londonderry, lived at his wife's ancestral property, Plas Machynlleth, in Wales.
 These long periods of neglect threatened an irreversible deterioration of the Irish property.